LAMP Server on Ubuntu 12.04

 Updated by Elle Krout

-A LAMP (Linux, Apache, MySQL, PHP) stack is a basic web stack used to prepare servers for hosting online.
-This guide provides step by step instructions for installing a full featured LAMP stack on an Ubuntu 12.04 (Precise Pangolin) Linode.
+Setting up a LAMP (Linux, Apache, MySql, PHP) stack on your server will allow for the creation and hosting of websites and web applications.
+This guide provides step by step instructions for installing a LAMP stack on an Ubuntu 12.04 (Precise Pangolin) Linode.

 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with